 Last Updated on

 They say that a mother and her baby share a special bond.
 A bond formed without words but mostly through intuitive understanding.
-However, when a baby starts crying, even an experienced mother becomes hapless.
+However, when a baby starts crying, even an experienced mother becomes helpless.
 Though the different newborn cries may seem similar, there are stark differences amongst them.
 Decoding your baby’s cries can get tougher each passing day!

 The Dunstan Method of understanding baby cries was found by Priscilla Dunstan, an Australian mother.
 When listening to the sounds of her newborn’s crying, she discovered 5 sounds that all babies use while crying and they all mean different things!
 She tested her theory on different babies and found it to be true!
 While the theory still requires complete scientific backing, it is a great way to interpret what your little one is trying to communicate.